wolfSSL/wolfssl/IDE/ARDUINO/README.md

 Step 3: Edit `<arduino-libraries>/wolfSSL/user_settings.h`
 If building for Intel Galileo platform add: `#define INTEL_GALILEO`.
-Add any other custom settings, for a good start see the below in wolfssl root.
+Add any other custom settings, for a good start see the examples in wolfssl root "/examples/configs/user_settings_*.h"
-(See wolfssl/IDE/ROWLEY-CROSSWORKS-ARM/user_settings.h)

 Step 4: If you experience any issues with custom user_settings.h see the wolfssl porting guide here for more assistance: https://www.wolfssl.com/docs/porting-guide/